wp-plugins/get-user-custom-field-values/readme.txt

 == Changelog ==

+= 2.5.1 =
+* Fix fatal shortcode bug by updating widget framework to v005 to make a protected class variable public
+* Return immediately in c2c_get_user_custom() if value of $field is empty string
+* Update widget version to 003

 = 2.5 =
 * Use get_user_meta() if defined (WP3.0+), rather than direct SQL query
 * Use real functions rather than create_function() to register widget and shortcode